Everything You Need To Know About The 2024 Met Gala

 The exhibition, which will be open to the public following the Met Gala, from May 10 to September 2, 2024, will span 400 years of history, drawing from the Costume Institute’s permanent collection and featuring pieces rarely seen by the public.
 It will include designs from Elsa Schiaparelli, Yves Saint Laurent, Christian Dior, and many more.

-Within the exhibition, there are around 15 historically significant and extremely rare pieces that are too delicate to ever be worn again, which Andrew Bolton, Wendy Yu Curator in Charge of the Costume Institute, explains are the “sleeping beauties” the exhibition is named after.
+The exhibition will display around 250 pieces, all of which the Costume Institute says "will be connected visually through nature" while creating a sensory experience.
+(Think the feel of embossed walls, the scent of floral motifs, etc.) And within the exhibition, there will also be about 15 historically significant and extremely rare pieces that are too delicate to ever be worn again, which Andrew Bolton, the Wendy Yu Curator in Charge of the Costume Institute, explains are the “sleeping beauties” the exhibition is named after.

-As for what this means for the ‘Garden of Time’ dress code itself, the most obvious interpretation is to embrace the “garden” aspect, with dark and moody florals (see, the exhibition’s "Tulipes Hollandaises" evening cloak worn by Charles Frederick Worth in the 1800s).
-Other attendees may lean into the concept of fleeting beauty or time — both key themes in this year’s exhibition.

 AdvertisementADVERTISEMENT